Security Service of Ukraine: 2022 Russian invasion of Ukraine

 According to Ukrainska Pravda and the UNIAN, the October 2022 Crimean Bridge explosion was carried out by the SBU.

 On August 7, 2023, Ukrainian Security Service has arrested a woman in relation to an attempt to assassinate President Zelenskyy.
 The unnamed woman was accused of supplying information for a Russian air strike.

 On August 12, 2024, SBU alleged that Russia was attempting to falsely accuse Kyiv's military of committing war crimes, as Ukraine advanced with a ground incursion into Russia's Kursk region.
 Meanwhile, Russian state media reported that Alexei Smirnov, accused Ukrainian forces of using chemical weapons.
 Smirnov also stated that Ukraine had seized control of 28 settlements in the region.

 On June 1, 2025, the SBU carried out a massive attack on multiple Russian air bases.
 The air bases struck were the Belaya air base, the Dyagilevo air base, the Olenya airbase, the Ivanovo airbase, and the Voznesensk airbase.
 The SBU smuggled in drones in cargo containers into Russia, which were then driven near airbases.
 The drivers of the trucks carrying the cargo containers were not SBU operatives, but unknowing Russian truckers, with the SBU already having all of their people withdrawn to Ukraine before the attack.
 When activated, the thin covers of the containers would slid off and the drones would take off and attack the bombers.
 Video footage shows rows of bombers being destroyed by the drones, causing significant damage to the parked bombers.
 The attack resulted in the destruction and damage of 41 aircraft, including Tu-95MS and Tu-22M3 strategic bombers, as well as at least one A-50 AWACS aircraft.
 The damage was valued at an approximate $2 billion, with many of the aircraft destroyed not in production.
 On June 3, the SBU carried out an attack on the Crimean Bridge, detonating underwater explosives damaging the bridge support structure.

+On 4 September 2026, President Zelenskyy said that a drone strike on the headquarters of the Security Service of Ukraine was aimed at assassinating the SBU's commander Oleksandr Poklad.
+The drone strike injured some 12 staff of the SBU.